Bizee vs Harvard Business Services

-With Incfile, you can form a business in any state in the United States.
-You will pay Incfile’s fees ($0-$299 depending on the package), and your state’s filing fees ($50-$250+ depending on the state).
+With Bizee, you can form a business in any state in the United States.
+You will pay Bizee’s fees ($0-$299 depending on the package), and your state’s filing fees ($50-$250+ depending on the state).

-Incfile is best-known for their $0 plan, called the “Silver Package”.
+Bizee is best known for its $0 plan, called the “Silver Package”.
 There is no service fee for this plan – you simply pay state filing fees, which go directly to the state you are forming the business in.
-This plan from Incfile is the cheapest way to start an LLC online – it will cost you the same amount as starting a company on your own, without help.
+This plan from Bizee is the cheapest way to start an LLC online – it will cost you the same amount as starting a company on your own, without help.

-Incfile is able to offer such low-cost packages through their unique business model.
+Bizee is able to offer such low-cost packages through its unique business model.
 They recommend various services and products to their customers, such as business banking products and website hosting.
 Because they have financial relationships with these providers, they are able to offer low-cost and no-cost LLC formation services.

 Harvard Business Services basics

 Harvard Business Services, Inc is an incorporation service that’s specifically for forming a company in the state of Delaware.
 Delaware has some of the most business-friendly regulations and laws in the country, so millions of businesses are incorporated there.
 Harvard Business Services makes it easy to take advantage, whether you live in Delaware or somewhere else.
 With Harvard, you can form:

 - Limited Liability Company (LLC)